dalimeeting/dalimeeting.github.io/_posts/2018-04-05-workshopTheoryDL.md

   youtube:
   start: "09:20"
   end: "09:30"
-- title: What could a theory of deep learning look like?
+- title: "What could a theory of deep learning look like?"
   author:
   - given: Olivier
     family: Bousquet